V4Fire/Core/src/core/data/middlewares/attach-mock/README.md

 }
 ```

-Mind that the root keys of mocks represent HTTP methods, but not provider methods.
+Keep in mind that mock root keys represent HTTP methods, not provider methods.
-The values contain arrays of request objects to match: the algorithm finds the most suitable option and returns its response.
+The values contain arrays of query objects for matching: the algorithm finds the best match and returns its answer.
-Also, the middleware supports dynamically casting responses:
+In addition, the middleware supports dynamic response casting.

 ```js
 import Provider, { provider } from 'core/data';